 Real scientists, like Einstein or Feynman, sought to discover unprecedented normalizations of truth upstream, the inverse of crowds of rebels without a cause ruminating in downstream sub-optimizations of foregone conclusions, supported by the data of hindsight, also calling themselves scientists.

-The game politicians play, either to rely on the self-proclaimed disciples of science or to ignore them does not – on its own – infer any meaningful association with nature’s truth.
+On the opposing side, the game politicians play, either to rely on the self-proclaimed disciples of science or to ignore them does not – on its own – infer any meaningful association with nature’s truth.
 It is as easy to disclaim the value of science pontificated by the many charlatans in science, as it is to latch-on to science from its astounding discoveries subsequently ignored.

 In the use of science as a proxy to nature’s truth, a false-negative is as destructive to humanity as a false-positive.

 Both Trump and Biden are wrong in their assessment of science.

 Trump is wrong in asserting we do not know what causes our climate to change and no pertinent response is needed.
 Biden, like Al Gore, is wrong to think humans can fix climate change, as he was wrong in signing up to fix cancer (remember?).
 Another example of ill-advised bandaging of undesirable wounds of correlation taking away resources from the discovery of causation.